mmbman/Katagiri/1979-06-14-Fukanzazengi-Talk-6.md

 #### 30:24

 We don’t understand yet, because...
 Well, there is a good example.
 There is a saying, “[Like] a lump of clay.”
-However you use this clay, it depends on you, but let’s imagine we try to make a doll.
-A doll, or china, or a plate – whatever it is.
-Let’s make a plate, a dish, china – and also a doll.
+How you use this clay depends on you, but let’s imagine we try to make a doll.
+Or a plate, china – whatever it is.
+Let’s make a plate or a dish, and also a doll.

 When you use this lump of clay perfectly, fitting into *dish*: at that time, where is the clay?
 You cannot say, “That is clay.”
 You say “dish.”
 When you see the dish ... clay is completely hidden behind the dish.
 Perfect.